SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Other disorders

-A more serious condition called neonatal severe hyperparathyroidism is caused by genetic mutations that lead to very little or no CaSR function.
-In people with this condition, both copies of the CASR gene are altered.
-Neonatal severe hyperparathyroidism is a potentially fatal condition that becomes apparent in infants under the age of 6 months.
-Affected babies often have overgrowth of one or more of their parathyroid glands (parathyroid hyperplasia), causing high levels of parathyroid hormone in their blood.
-The excess hormone abnormally stimulates the release of calcium into the blood, causing hypercalcemia.
-The calcium is often removed from bone, resulting in skeletal abnormalities.
+A condition called neonatal severe hyperparathyroidism is caused by CASR gene variants that severely impact the function of the CaSR protein.
+Neonatal severe hyperparathyroidism is a potentially fatal condition that begins before the age of 6 months.
+Affected babies often have parathyroid hyperplasia, which causes high levels of parathyroid hormone in their blood.
+The excess hormone stimulates the release of calcium into the blood, causing hypercalcemia.
+The calcium released into the blood is often removed from bone, resulting in skeletal abnormalities.
 The extreme hypercalcemia in these individuals can lead to neurological problems because the excess calcium interferes with nerve signaling.

 Other Names for This Gene